Pharma Nord

-Pharma Nord is an international pharmaceutical company with corporate headquarters in Vejle, Denmark and a manufacturing facility and research laboratories in Vojens, Denmark.
+Pharma Nord is a Danish pharmaceutical company based in Vejle.
+It has a manufacturing facility and research laboratories in Vojens, Denmark.
 Pharma Nord has 25 daughter companies throughout Europe, Asia, North America and the Middle East.
 Pharma Nord is a privately owned limited company.

 History

 Pharma Nord was founded in 1981 by the two current owners, Eli Wallin and Sven Moesgaard, who established an import of a British selenium dietary supplement.
 Soon after, the product was further developed into the product sold today as Bio-Selenium+Zinc, which is still a cornerstone of Pharma Nord's product range.
 The commercial success of Bio-Selenium+Zinc paved the road for the first daughter companies that were established in Sweden, England and Finland.

 In 1988, Pharma Nord (UK) was established to import products from Denmark to the UK market.

 In 1990, Pharma Nord was the first company to introduce a coenzyme Q10 product (ubiquinone) on the European market after it was discovered in 1957 by Frederick Crane at Purdue University in Indiana.

 In June 2005, ground for the first DKK 150 million (USD 27 million) factory was broken by the Minister for Food, Agriculture and Fisheries Hans Christian Schmidt, expanding Pharma Nord's production facilities in Vojens, Jutland.

 In 2007, Pharma Nord was ranked as numamonggineer-related businesses by the weekly newspaper Ingeniøren.

 Pharma Nord products are currently retailed in more than 45 countries.